 A smart meter is a natural gas or electric meter that can digitally send meter readings to the utility.
 Smart meters enable a two-way communication between the meter and the grid system and are a common component of smart grid technology.

 Why is NYSEG installing smart meters?

 Smart meters are part of a broader effort NYSEG is undertaking to test system upgrades to the utility.
 Advances in systems include upgrades to substations, circuits, meters, and grid management software.
-There are also customer-facing products, services, and variable rates based on time of use.
+There will also be customer-facing products, services, and rates based on time of use available in the future.

 What are the Benefits of a Smart Grid (and Smart Meters)

 Are the smart meters available to all NYSEG customers?